Cosmological Dynamics of Cuscuta-Galileon Gravity: Introduction

 Many modified gravity models require additional degrees of freedom (d.o.f.) besides two tensor gravitational degrees of freedom to explain an accelerated expansion of the Universe \cite{Riess:1998cb,Perlmutter:1998np}.
 For example, Horndeski theories \cite{Horndeski:1974wa,Deffayet:2011gz,Kobayashi:2011nu} using a scalar field have three d.o.f., generalized Proca theories \cite{Heisenberg:2014rta} using a vector field have five d.o.f., and massive gravity using a massive tensor field has five d.o.f in the case of de Rham-Gabadadze-Tolley massive gravity \cite{deRham:2010ik,deRham:2010kj}.
 However, until now, a fifth force or deviation from General Relativity in the solar system scale has not been detected \cite{Will:2014kxa}.
 Therefore, they require screening mechanisms to hide their additional degrees of freedom \cite{Khoury:2003aq,Khoury:2003rn,Hinterbichler:2010es,Brax:2010gi,Burrage:2014uwa,Panpanich:2019rij,Brax:2012jr,Babichev:2009ee,Babichev:2013usa,Vainshtein:1972sx,Nicolis:2008in}.

 Recently there is development on modification of the gravitational theories which propagate only two gravitational degrees of freedom.
-They are minimally modified gravity \cite{Lin:2017oow,Aoki:2018zcv,Aoki:2018brq,Mukohyama:2019unx,DeFelice:2020eju} and extended cuscuton gravity \cite{Iyonaga:2018vnu,Iyonaga:2020bmm}.
-The minimally modified gravity is a construction of Hamiltonian of the gravitational theory which provides only two d.o.f., and the extended cuscuton is a generalization of an original cuscuton theory \cite{Afshordi:2006ad,Afshordi:2007yx} in the context of the beyond Horndeski theories \cite{Gleyzes:2014dya} where second order time derivatives of a scalar field is absent in the equation of motion under the unitary gauge.
-Thus the scalar field is nondynamical, and the theory propagates only two gravitational degrees of freedom.
-Nevertheless, not only the extended cuscuton, the model called cuscuta-galileon gravity \cite{deRham:2016ged} is also an extension of the original cuscuton theory.
-The cuscuta-galileon is galileon generalization of the cuscuton which is free from caustic singularities.
-In addition, the cuscuta-galileon is not a subclass of the extended cuscuton gravity, it is then interesting to study cosmology whether the model can be one of the candidates for the dark energy or not.
+The cuscuton gravity model was first proposed in \cite{Afshordi:2006ad,Afshordi:2007yx,Afshordi:2009tt}, which can be regarded as the low-energy Horava-Lifshitz theory\cite{Afshordi:2009tt}.
+Some extension was also found in minimally modified gravity (MMG) \cite{Lin:2017oow,Aoki:2018zcv,Aoki:2018brq,Mukohyama:2019unx,DeFelice:2020eju,Aoki:2020oqc} and extended cuscuton gravity \cite{Iyonaga:2018vnu,Iyonaga:2020bmm}.
+The minimally modified gravity is a construction of Hamiltonian of the gravitational theory which provides only two d.o.f., while the extended cuscuton is a generalization of an original cuscuton theory in the context of the beyond Horndeski theories \cite{Gleyzes:2014dya}.
+In these models the scalar field turns out to be nondynamical because either the second-order time derivatives of a scalar field are absent in the equations of motion (MMG), or we can eliminate them after linear combination of the equations of motion and the Friedmann equation (extended cuscuton).

+Besides above two classes of theories, the cuscuta-galileon gravity which is a simple galileon generalization of the original cuscuton gravity, was proposed \cite{deRham:2016ged}.
+In the original cuscuton gravity, there exists a caustic singularity, which shows lacking predictability.
+Hence adding a galileon-like kinetic term in the original cuscuton theory, they discuss a simple extended model (the cuscuta-galileon theory), which can avoid the formation of caustic singularities in flat space-time \cite{deRham:2016ged}.

+In this work we investigate cosmological dynamics of the cuscuta-galileon gravity.
+We include a potential term because without a potential term, such a model does not provide a viable cosmological model just as the same as the original cuscuton theory \cite{Afshordi:2006ad,Afshordi:2007yx}.
+In fact we find that radiation dominant and matter dominant eras do not exist as we will show in Appendix \ref{cuscutawithoutpotential}.
+In the original cuscuton theory, adding a quadratic potential, we obtain the $\Lambda$CDM model.
+Therefore, we imitate this idea by adding a potential term to the cuscuta-galileon action, and then investigate cosmological dynamics of the model with an appropriate potential term whether it provides a consistent cosmic evolution or not.